-Barclays CEO probed over Epstein ties, overshadowing profit gains
+Barclays chief Staley probed over Epstein ties

 Barclays has previously said that Staley never engaged or paid fees to Epstein to advise him or provide professional services.

+“This is clearly a cause for concern for investors; if Mr Staley were forced out it would create significant uncertainty for shareholders,” said Peter Parry, policy director at investor group ShareSoc.

+“Mr Staley’s judgment was called into question less than two years ago with the whistle-blowing scandal.
+And to make matters worse, it distracts attention from the announcement of Barclays results today.”

-Staley received a bumper pay package of 5.9 million pounds ($7.64 million) in 2019, up from 3.36 million a year earlier.
-The sum was boosted by the vesting of a long-term incentive plan worth 1.48 million pounds.
+Staley received a bumper pay package of 5.9 million pounds ($7.6 million) in 2019, up from 3.36 million a year earlier.
+The sum was boosted by the paying out of a long-term incentive plan worth 1.48 million pounds.

 His bonus also rose to 1.65 million pounds, reflecting the bank’s strong annual performance.